Please check this FAQs page regularly for new information and look out for emails from the Principal for updates

 Are BTECs as good as A levels?
 The BTEC courses we offer at BHASVIC are all A level equivalents and carry full UCAS Points.

+Why do some courses have charges?
 For those students studying Fine Art, Photography, Textiles and Graphic Design, by purchasing direct from specialist educational suppliers we secure the best discounts for bulk purchases of materials.
 We ask you make your contributions in advance at Moving on Day, so that we can facilitate early ordering which enables us to offer unlimited use of resources during lessons.
 For students following performing arts subjects, advanced contributions are used to secure education group discounts for performances where advance booking is required.
 For students studying Geography, advanced contributions are used to secure education group discounts for field trips and field activities where advance booking is required.
 Further information regarding course charges can be found here: www.bhasvic.ac.uk/parents-carers-dashboard/payments-and-donations

 What are the average class sizes at BHASVIC?
 On average, classes are twenty students.
 Maximum class size is 22 students and on rare occasions we enrol 23 students into a class.
 Each class includes a wide range of students and you will get to have discussions, groupwork and learning opportunities with a diverse and enthusiastic fellow sixth formers, who can advance your thinking and help you develop as an individual.

 What will my timetable be like at BHASVIC?
 Sixth Form timetables are very different from secondary school timetables.
 You will have some late starts and early finishes, as well as some free study periods between lessons, as the norm.
 Independent study is a critical aspect of sixth form study and our library and other social and study spaces are very popular onsite.
 Please take a look at this example of a BHASVIC student timetable.